What Is Solo Polyamory — And Is It for You?

 Most people end up using polyamory-friendly dating apps like Feeble or #open.
 Personally, I am skeptical of dating apps, but I know people who had some success with them.
 It’s worth a shot.

-But what I would really advise is to move.
+What I would really advise is to move.
 Your dating pool is going to increase significantly if you are based in a large urban area like New York, London, or Berlin.
 You could also try well-known poly hubs like Portland, Seattle, or San Francisco.

 2. Become an Addendum

 While you might aspire to date other solo polys, in reality, you often end up dating “regular” polyamorous people.
-There are simply not enough other solo polyamorists around.
+There are simply not enough solo polyamorists around.

-It’s a win-win-win situation.
+It’s a triple-win situation.

 3. Learn To Talk to People

-By gradually pushing back against your comfort zone, you will eventually be able to start a conversation with anybody, anywhere.
+You will eventually be able to start a conversation with anybody, anywhere.
 It will create ample sexual and romantic opportunities for you, even as a solo polyamorist.

 4. Tell It How It Is